Learn how to play, sing, and move with your baby or toddler to help them grow into budding musicians.

 Once you can perform the two pitches, next choose two different facial expressions, for example a smile vs. looking surprised.

-During Pitch Peek-A-Boo, while you’re hiding or covering your face, you’ll play one of your pitches, letting it sustain for a moment while you remain hidden, then when you reappear you’ll make one of your two facial expressions while the pitch sustains (or while you keep singing).
+Pitch Peek-A-Boo is like normal peek-a-boo, except when you hide or cover your face, you’ll play one of your two pitches and sustain for a moment while you remain hidden, then when you reappear you’ll make one of your two facial expressions while the pitch sustains (or while you keep singing).
 Always pair the same pitch with the same expression; for example, you’ll always smile after the first pitch, and you’ll always look surprised after the second pitch.

 You can experiment with as many pitches and facial expressions as you can muster.

-You have an opportunity during your child’s infant and toddler years to expose them to a wide variety of musical styles and cultures, hopefully before they can complain coherently or run away!
+While your child is an infant and toddler you have the valuable opportunity to expose them to a wide variety of musical styles and cultures.

-As your child grows, they become enculturated to the music of their dominant culture (Hannon & Trehub 2005 – A).
-Music from around the globe typically offers a wider variety of rhythms, meters, tonalities and tunings, than those found in popular Western culture.
-Infants are particularly open and sensitive to different and complex musical structures, for example they can perceive subtleties in rhythms from different cultures that are lost on adults (Hannon & Trehub 2005 – B).
+As children grow they become enculturated to the music of their dominant culture (Hannon & Trehub 2005 – A).
+If your child listens to popular music from the United States they will learn to anticipate and prefer the meters and rhythms of this music.
+You can play music from around the world what will expose your child to a wider variety of rhythms, meters, tonalities, and tunings, hopefully enriching their musical experience later in life.
+Infants’ brains are particularly open and sensitive to perceiving different rhythms, for example they can perceive subtle differences in rhythms from different cultures that adults cannot (Hannon & Trehub 2005 – B).

-I hope this post gives you some ideas on how you can stimulate your child’s musical mind.
-Please let me know in the comments if you have any questions, feedback or ideas.
-Also as I find time, slowly but surely, I’ll be writing future posts on encouraging children’s musical development; visit the Subscribe page to receive these posts via e-mail.
+I hope this post gives you some ideas for activities you can do to foster your child’s musical development.
+Please let me know in the comments if you have any questions, feedback, or ideas.